itslach/dms1_2blog/posts/assignment-2-prototyping-post.md

 </style>

 <p class="custom-font">
 After trialing a few different alternate designs for each icon, these were the 3 alternatives I designed to go with for my first 3 icons.
-I knew that I wanted my icons to have atleast a singular aspect that would create a strong family connection between them, considering that they were going
+I knew that I wanted my icons to have atleast a singular aspect that would create a strong family connection between them, considering that they were going to be used together on a sleep sounds app.